osartun/Backbone.Undo.js/README.md

 		}

 *   **undo**	`(obj, before, after, options)`
     The `undo` function is called when the action this UndoType is made for should be undone.
-The data returned by the `on` function is passed to `undo` as arguments:
+The data returned by the `"on"` function is passed to `"undo"` as arguments:
 	*  `obj` is the model, collection or other kind of object that should be acted on
 	*  `before` is the the data before the action occured and defines the state that should be created within this function
 	*  `after` is the data after the action had occured and represents obj's current state
 	*  `options` are the options the `on` function returned
 *   **redo**	`(obj, before, after, options)`
     The `redo` function is called when the action this UndoType is made for should be redone.
-As with `undo` the data returned by the `on` function is passed to `redo` as arguments
+As with `"undo"` the data returned by the `"on"` function is passed to `"redo"` as arguments
 	*  `obj` is the model, collection or other kind of object that should be acted on
 	*  `before` is the the data before the action occured and represents the current state as the action was previously undone
 	*  `after` is the data after the action had occured and is the state wich should be recreated
-	*  `options` are the options the `on` function returned
+	*  `options` are the options the `"on"` function returned

 It can have an optional property:

 *   **condition**	`([…])`
-    `condition` can be a function or a boolean value that defines whether an UndoAction should be created or not.
-If it's false or if it returns false `on` won't be called and no UndoAction is created.
+    `"condition"` can be a function or a boolean value that defines whether an UndoAction should be created or not.
+If it's false or if it returns false `"on"` won't be called and no UndoAction is created.
 If it's not set, condition is always `true`.

 ##### UndoType example

+This is an example of an UndoType for the `"reset"` event.

 	{
 	    "reset": {